khamsakamal48/HRMS/README.md

   # Run at 5:30 AM
   30 17 * * * cd your_server_path/HRMS/ && DISPLAY=:0 gnome-terminal -- /bin/sh -c "python3 Login.py"

+  ## Change gnome-terminal to whatever terminal you use on your system like XTerm, PuTTY, etc.
 ```
 ## Notes

 Since, HRMS is hosted on the internet - If the internet at the campus goes down then this won't work for obvious reasons.
 Under such circumstances, you need to log into HRMS using your phone and check-in or out.

 ## Disclaimer
 I am just providing you a script so that you don't have to worry about this silly attendance routine and focus on our work.
 With that said, I hold no responsibility for the misuse of this tool.